github/codeql/python/ql/lib/change-notes/2023-08-07-serverless-sources.md

 ---
 category: minorAnalysis
 ---
-* Added remote flow sources for serverless functions.
-These are automatically included in the `RemoteFlowSource` class.
+* Added modeling of AWS Lambda handlers that can be identified with `AWS::Serverless::Function` in YAML files, where the event parameter is modeled as a remote-flow-source.